pnxguide/sys402-dist-store/README.md

 Instead of initializing the resource through `hearty-store-init`, you should be able to initialize the resource with the initialization part of the server code.
 Whenever your `hearty-store-server` is run, you can now proceed to start to listen to the clients' requests.

 The server must be able to handle the following **calls** from clients:
 1) `hearty-store-init`: is a command that allows a client to create a store instance on the server machine.
-(Note: You will need to edit this in Assessment 3 so that you are allowed to create an instance on another server machines.)
+(Note: You will need to edit this in Assessment 3 so that you are allowed to create an instance on other server machines.)
 2) `hearty-store-put`: is a command that allows a client to store a file in an instance.
 3) `hearty-store-get`: is a command that allows a client to retrieve a file from an instance.
 4) `hearty-store-list`: is a command that allows a client to list all the available stores.